TITLE 23: EDUCATION AND CULTURAL RESOURCES

 1) Non-Resident Taxpayer: The library tax rate or equivalent, including all special levies, is applied to the non-resident property owner's principal residence assessed valuation on an individual, case by case basis.
 The most recent property tax bill will be used.
 The property owner will pay the same amount as would be paid if the property were in the library service area.

-2) This exception is not a general alternative to the formula, and will apply only under the conditions stated above, with the approval of the Illinois State Library.
+2) This exception is not a general alternative to the formula and will apply only under the conditions stated in subsection (c)(1), with the approval of the Illinois State Library.